 Syed Balkhi 1:29

-So when I started a web beginner I was I started with all in one SEO, I've had a lot of respect for the plugin in industry.
-I believe it you know, it is one of the tools that are essential for a website owner.
+So when I started a web beginner I was I started with all in one SEO, I’ve had a lot of respect for the plugin in industry.
+I believe it you know, it is one of the tools that are that are essential for for a website owner.
 And it is something that our users have continued to, to build.
-If you haven't checked out the WP begin to engage Facebook group, this question comes up a lot I did a, I did a video about it and people were asking, like, you know, when are you going to build a SEO plugin that is beginner-friendly.
-And, you know, it's just keeps coming up over and over every year if you've been able to build one product, what would it be?
+If you haven’t checked out the WP begin to engage Facebook group, this question comes up a lot I did a, I did a video about it and people were asking, like, you know, when are you going to build a SEO plugin that is beginner friendly.
+And, you know, it’s just keeps coming up over and over every year if you’ve been able to build one product, what would it be?
 And SEO keeps coming upset.
 We tried to make a deal happen.
-And you know, I approached several authors and this was the one that we ended up going with.
+And you know, I approached several several authors and this was the one that we ended up going with.

 Brian Krogsgard 2:25